 Photo credit: Debbie Fleming Caffery

 Marsha Glazière is an accomplished American sculptor, author, and contemporary mixed media painter.
 Her large paintings dramatically synthesize the recognizable in a semi-abstract style and masterfully incorporate colláge onto rich impasto surfaces.
 She transforms industrial metals into graceful, life-sized figures with exquisite detail.
-Glazière’s bas-relief paintings brilliantly showcase her diverse artistic aptitude.
-One can almost feel the emotion of her strong figures that literally project their message with movement beyond the traditional confinement of a canvas or frame.
+Glazière’s alto-relief paintings brilliantly showcase her diverse artistic aptitude.
+One can almost feel the motion of her strong figures that literally project beyond the traditional confinement of a canvas or frame.

 Glazière received a BFA degree from the University of Illinois where she studied painting and textiles.
 Her advanced studies include a Master’s Painting Program under the direction of painter Nathan Oliveira of Stanford University, a Monotype Study Program under the direction of artist Michael Mazur of Yale University, and Anatomical Study at the University of Washington School of Medicine.